Healthdirect Free Australian health advice you can count on.

 What is insomnia?

-Insomnia is a sleep disorder in which people are unable to fall asleep or stay asleep.
+Insomnia is a sleep disorder.
+If you have insomnia, you find it hard to fall asleep or stay asleep.
 Most Australians experience insomnia at some point in their lives, and about 1 in 10 people have at least mild insomnia at any given time.
-It is more common in women and elderly people.
+It is more common in females and older people.

 Insomnia can include: